 Peking Duck: What Makes It Delicious

-• Culinary Showmanship: The carving of the duck is often done tableside, turning the meal into a culinary spectacle and enhancing the dining experience.
+- Culinary Showmanship: The duck is often carved tableside, turning the meal into a culinary spectacle and enhancing the dining experience.

 The allure of Peking Duck lies not just in its flavors and textures but also in its rich history and the artistry of its preparation and presentation.